I'm a passionate informal educator, and I have a few years of experience as a high school teacher.

 3. The Wrong Public Mindsets are Perpetuated by this System

 Our educational system is based on assigning ranks to everything.
-We are though to believe that some jobs and lines of work are better than others and that we all have to live our life as if it's a race.
-Our education system ranks both us and itself at every chance it gets in order to let us know that most of us are unsuccessful and not part of the the top.
+We are thought to believe that some jobs and lines of work are better than others and that we all have to live our life as if it's a race.
+Our education system ranks both us and itself at every chance it gets in order to let us know that most of us are unsuccessful and not part of the top.
 It seems like there are predestined paths and each path has a certain rank and we all have to struggle in order to occupy the top paths instead of our peers.
 We measure success only with how far along a path like that we are.

 - Albert Einstein (physicist)